 For recruits, expertise came through working closely with elite coaches in California.
 I have integrated this range of experience to develop my signature program which combines the process of college athletic recruiting with the demanding requirements of selective schools.
 Success continues with the admission of dozens of students in some of the very best academic and swimming schools.

 Many of my students have been based overseas learning of my placement success and expertise during almost thirty years living abroad in Chile, Indonesia, Hong Kong, Singapore, and Malaysia.
 My expatriate experience allows me to offer deep knowledge when guiding international students or American high schoolers based overseas.
 In 2020 I finally relocated back home to Northern California continuing to counsel students by internet or in person.
 For all my students I bring a passion to advising where the quality of the process and personal growth is as important as the outcome.

 Today's topsy-turfy world requires dedication to lifelong learning of admission trends.
 I am constantly updating my knowledge of new and changing admission practices such as course and testing requirements, campus and athletic updates, financial aid, and work experience opportunities.
+Weekly seminars, workshops, consultations and conferences inform my work through memberships with professional organizations IECA and WACAC.
 My degree in psychology is always evident in prioritizing a student's mental health, happiness, and personal growth.
-Recently I upgraded my guidance skills and college admissions knowledge and guidance skills by earning a UC Berkeley Extension Certificate in College Admission and Career Guidance and through over 170 hours of volunteer work with the Northgate High School College and Career center.
+Recently I upgraded my guidance skills and college admissions knowledge and guidance skills by earning a UC Berkeley Extension Certificate in College Admission and Career Guidance and through over 170 hours of volunteer work with the Northgate High School College and Career Center.